gavinrozzi/grwebsite/content/post/a-critique-of-new-jerseys-covid-19-data/index.md

 ---
-title: A critique of New Jersey's COVID-19 data
-date: 2020-12-29
+date: "2020-12-29"
-math: false
 diagram: false
 image:
+  caption: A screenshot of New Jersey's COVID-19 data dashboard.
   placement: 1
-  caption: "A screenshot of New Jersey's COVID-19 data dashboard."
   preview_only: false
+math: false
+title: A critique of New Jersey's COVID-19 data
 ---

 In this post I will explore how New Jersey compares to neighboring states in terms of the granularity, format and accessibility of raw data about COVID-19 cases and deaths made available to the public during the pandemic's outbreak in 2020.
 I conclude that New Jersey is failing to adequately publish raw data on COVID-19 cases for use in research and journalistic reporting, falling short compared to others in the tri-state region.